mikegagnon/linked-lists/README.md

     ...

-    // removes the node from the list that contains value
+    // Deletes the node with the specified value.
+    // It is an error if value is not found in the list.
+    //
-    // returns the head of the new list, possibly undefined
+    // Returns the head of the new list, possibly undefined removeValue(value) {
-    // it is an error if the list does not contain the value removeValue(value) {

         // Base case 1: found value